-Under federal Fair Housing rules, an emotional support animal is a type of assistance animal that is not considered an ordinary everyday pet.
-That means that a landlord’s usual policies regarding pets do not apply to an ESA.
+Under federal Fair Housing rules, emotional support animals are a type of assistance animal that is not considered an ordinary everyday pet.
+That means that a landlord’s usual policies regarding pets do not apply to ESAs.
 So even if a building completely prohibits pets, the landlord must still make accommodations for emotional support animals.
 It is important for ESA owners to understand ESA rules so that they are able to properly take advantage of the benefits of owning an ESA.

-It is also wise to carefully plan and consider how to approach your landlord with an ESA request.
+Communicating with your landlord: Carefully plan and consider how to approach your landlord with an ESA request.
 Even though a landlord may be legally obligated to accommodate an ESA, you still want to be on good terms with them and be cooperative in working through any issues that come up.

-Below are some steps and tips to consider when approaching your landlord, building owner, HOA or co-op that will help you successfully bring your emotional support animal into your rental home.
+Below are some steps and tips to consider when approaching your landlord, building owner, HOA, or co-op that will help you successfully bring your emotional support animal into your rental home.

 - Let Your Landlord Know About your ESA